tetiananosenko/shop-app/README.md

-#  Shop App🛍️
+#  Shop Website🛍️
-My first site is written on React!
-On this website you can choose t-shirt, size and color and save products in your cart.[More details]().
+My first website is written on React!
+On this website you can choose t-shirt, size and color and save products in your cart.[More details](https://tetiananosenko.github.io/shop-app/).
 ## Project Description
 Functionality: